 If there is a local cause, such as if the eye lid is too droopy (also known as ectropion), or if there are in-turning eye lashes scratching the eye surface (or entropion), minor eyelid surgery can permanently fix the problem without the need for eye drops.
 Occasionally, a plug can be temporarily or permanently used to 'save' tears from draining away when there is an insufficiency of tears.
 Where there is local infection, antibiotic drops or lid scrubbing techniques can be used.

 If MGD is the problem, traditional treatments are available to reduce the problem by the application of heat, pressure, steam or massage.
-These treatments can be performed by yourself at home or, if required, as an in-clinic procedure.
+These treatments can be performed by yourself at home (see Self Help page under the Information tab above or click the links) or, if required, as an in-clinic procedure.
 Whilst these treatments are generally fairy effective, the improvement in symptoms of dry eye disease gained from these is usually short-lived and the treatments have to be repeated frequently, usually daily, sometimes more than once a day.

 IPL treatment is performed in the rooms.
 It takes about 20 minutes.
 Firstly a cold gel is spread over the lower eyelids, upper cheeks and bridge of the nose.
 Eye shields are placed over the upper eyelids to protect them against the bright light.
 A high intensity light is then applied to the area.
 No pain is felt, instead a clicking feeling can sometimes be felt on the skin.
 Several applications are done over each side.